diregoblin/muscle3/docs/source/current_status.rst

 MUSCLE.

 For adjacent spatial scales, information needs to be exchanged between the micro-model instances.
-This effectively equivalent to domain decomposition, which MUSCLE 3 cannot (yet) do.
+This is effectively equivalent to domain decomposition, which MUSCLE 3 cannot (yet) do.
 In practice, compute-intensive models usually do this internally anyway, so this is not a major limitation, although it would be nice to have.